 Meanwhile make the ragout: Heat 2 tablespoons of the butter in a large skillet over medium-high heat.
-Add the mushrooms and spread them out evenly in the pan; increase the heat to high.
-Let the mushrooms cook undisturbed until they brown, then shake the pan to turn them over.
-Add the additional butter along the sides of the pan as the mushrooms cook if the pan seems very dry.
+Add the mushrooms and spread them out evenly; increase the heat to high.
+Let the mushrooms cook, undisturbed, until browned, then shake the skillet to flip them over.
+Add the additional butter along the sides of the skillet as the mushrooms cook, if the skillet seems very dry.
 Continue to cook until nicely browned, about 5 minutes.

-Add the shallot and cook until softened, about 2 minutes.
+Add the shallot and cook, stirring often, until softened, about 2 minutes.
 Season the mushrooms with 1/2 teaspoon salt and some ground black pepper; add the thyme.
-Pull the pan off the heat and add the Madeira or the wine.
-Return the pan to the heat and scrape up any of the brown bits that cling to the bottom of the pan with a wooden spoon.
+Pull the skillet off the heat and add the Madeira.
+Return the skillet to the heat and scrape up any of the brown bits from the bottom with a wooden spoon.
 Add the heavy cream and bring to a boil.
 Remove from the heat and keep warm.

 When the beef is ready, transfer to a cutting board, tent very loosely with aluminum foil, and let rest for 10 to 15 minutes.

 Slice the beef across the grain crosswise, arrange on a platter and serve with the mushroom ragout.